PostHog/charts-clickhouse/charts/posthog/README.md

 **How to fix this**: try installing on a bigger Kubernetes cluster.

+#### Error: failed to create resource: namespaces "posthog" not found

+If you want to install Posthog in "posthog" namespace, then make sure you included `-n posthog --create-namespace` in your helm install command.

+If you want to install Posthog in a different namespace (not "posthog"), then define `clickhouseOperator.namespace` accordingly in your `values.yaml`.

 ### Connection is not secure

 First check that DNS is set up properly